spryker/spryker-docs/_includes/pbc/all/install-features/202304.0/install-the-cart-prices-feature.md

+## Install feature core

 {% info_block errorBox %}

 The following feature integration guide expects the basic feature to be in place.
 The current feature integration guide only adds the **Cart Prices functionality**.

 {% endinfo_block %}

-## Install feature core

 ### Prerequisites

-To start feature integration, overview and install the necessary features:
+To start feature integration, integrate the required features:

 | NAME                                        | VERSION          | INTEGRATE GUIDE                                                                                                                                                 |
 |---------------------------------------------|------------------|-----------------------------------------------------------------------------------------------------------------------------------------------------------------|